ziniman/aws-comprehend-demo/README.md

 # aws-comprehend-demo
+A set of short and simple demos for Amazon Comprehend

 ## detect.py
 Detects sentiment for files stored in a S3 bucket and outputs results into [output_folder] as CSV file.